aojrzynski/Data-Science-Projects/README.md

 - **Technologies Used:** python, pandas, numpy, seaborn, matplotlib, scikit-learn
 - **Algorithms/Models Used:** Decision Tree, GridSearchCV

+### Uncovering Global Socio-Economic Outliers
+- **Description:** This project focuses on identifying countries with unique or anomalous socio-economic conditions using various unsupervised anomaly detection algorithms.
+Through the use of K-Means clustering, DBSCAN, Isolation Forest, and One-Class SVM, the project seeks to uncover global outliers that may indicate countries facing extreme challenges or irregular patterns.
+- **Learning Type:** Unsupervised Learning
+- **Technologies Used:** python, pandas, numpy, seaborn, matplotlib, scikit-learn
+- **Algorithms/Models Used:** K-Means, DBSCAN, Isolation Forest, One-Class SVM

 ## Usage
 Each project folder contains specific instructions on how to run the scripts and notebooks.
 Refer to the README file within each project folder for detailed usage guidelines.